hbowie/notenik/docs/index.md

     The substance of the note

 By default, Notenik shows only four Fields for a Note: Title, Link, Tags and Body.
 However, this default may be altered by placing a file named 'template.txt' or 'template.md' within a Collection's folder.
-Such a file should be in the normal Notenik format, as depicted above, although the Field Labels specified need not have any accompanying data.
+Such a file should be in the normal Notenik format, as depicted above, although the Field Labels specified need not have any accompanying values.
 When such a template file is found, the field names found in this file will be used as the fields to be displayed and maintained for that Collection.
 This file should be created using a text editor -- not using the Notenik app itself for this purpose.
+The file extension used for the template file will be used as the file extension for Notes subsequently created within the Collection.

 <h2 id="standard-fields">Standard Fields</h2>